alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 **Figaro**
 Tone: Controlled anger (at assault, mental manipulation); brittle authority; barely contained fear.

 Figaro chairs the 'meeting', such as it is, and begins by asserting that in Inda's absence the Lambent Zenith is his ship.
-He admits that they are in an unprecedented and difficult situation, which is why he has called a meeting of everyone - even outsi
+He admits that they are in an unprecedented and difficult situation, which is why he has called a meeting of everyone - even outsiders like Daveras, Ilren - whom he thanks for helping hold the crew together and keeping morale up in his absence - and the party - despite their assault.
+Fiagro's main talking points are:

+* The crew must stick together, re